masroore/hyper_fetch.py/README.md

 ## License

+Copyright Dr. Masroor Ehsan 2025.

-This project is licensed under the MIT License.
+Distributed under the MIT License.
 See the `LICENSE` file for more information.